 "Legal Aspects of Separation and Divorce"

-Maryland Commission for Women, presented on multiple occasions since 1988; co-authored and edited the current Divorce Handbook, completed in 2009
+Maryland Commission for Women, presented on multiple occasions since 1988; co-authored and edited the Divorce Handbook

 "Divorce Decrees, College Degrees", College Financial Aid Strategies, June and July, 1991 (two-part series)